tracker code

 Germicidal UV Air Cleaning Devices

-Our proven UV-C biotech air treatment solutions were utilised to great success during the first SARS crisis in 2003.
-The current Coronavirus, SARS-CoV-2 is much easier to destroy with UV irradiation than its SARS-CoV-1 predecessor, whether in the air or on surfaces.
+Our proven GUV biotech air treatment solutions were utilised to great success during the first SARS crisis in 2003.
+The current Coronavirus, SARS-CoV-2 is much easier to destroy with GUV irradiation than its SARS-CoV-1 predecessor, whether in the air or on surfaces.

-PP-L is able to provide bespoke engineered solutions with UV-C for whole buildings and at an industrial scale for spaces both with and without HVAC ducted systems, re-circulated air systems, or in spaces with poor ventilation.
-We also offer portable Air Purifier Products that combine the use of HEPA filters and UV-C that are specified for smaller spaces.
+PP-L is able to provide bespoke engineered solutions with GUV for whole buildings and at an industrial scale for spaces both with and without HVAC ducted systems, re-circulated air systems, or in spaces with poor ventilation.
+We also offer portable Air Purifier Products that combine the use of HEPA filters and GUV that are specified for smaller spaces.

 Air Purifiers Our UV-C & Air Technology Products